London lifestyle & travels with kids and babies

-Last couple of summers we were lucky enough to spend 5 weeks in Brasov with kids.
-The city got quite sophisticated in the last 10 years since I visited properly: gourmet and sophisticated restaurants in Brasov and around and many children friendly; well maintained charming German looking centre town with cobbled streets and colourful houses; beautiful mountains with so many treks to be explored; medieval fortresses and towers and century old churches, many playgrounds and mostly well maintained.
-My childhood hometown so I am biased, but Brasov is delightful.
-So here our top things to do in Brasov with kids or without.
+Last summers and winters we were lucky enough to spend few weeks in Brasov with kids.
+My native city remains charming but also got quite sophisticated in the last 10 years : gourmet and chic restaurants in Brasov and around and many children friendly; well maintained charming German looking centre town with cobbled streets and colourful houses; beautiful mountains with many treks to be explored; medieval fortresses and towers and century old churches, many playgrounds and mostly well maintained.
+My childhood hometown so I am biased, but Brasov is delightful, so here are here our top things to do in Brasov with kids or without: from fun day trips, restaurants, cultural gems, active mornings or chilled evenings.

 The Black Church is the most associated image with Brasov, a great starting point for exploring and a cultural highlight for our eldest.
 It must be the history of fire (1689) that excited his imagination or may be the Gothic architecture that delighted his eye since he was 3 years old.